alibaba/bifrostui/packages/bui-core/src/SwipeAction/index.en-US.md

 ### Click to Close

-Control closing by clicking the main content container using the `closeOnClickContainer` attribute.
+Use the `closeOnClickContainer` property to control closing by clicking on the main content container.

 ```tsx
 import {